5 Inference for simple linear regression

 2 per_capita_expend 0.00330 0.00160 2.06 4.24e- 2 0.000115 0.00648

-1. Slope: For each additional dollar a city spends per resident, the number of playgrounds per 10,000 residents is expected to increase by 0.003.
+2. Slope: For each additional dollar a city spends per resident, is expected to be 0.003 more playgrounds per 10,000 residents, on average.

-3. Each bootstrap sample is the same size as our current sample data.
+4. Each bootstrap sample is the same size as our current sample data.
 In this case, the sample data we’re analyzing has 97 observations.↩︎

-4. There are 1000 values, the number of iterations, in the bootstrapped sampling distribution.↩︎
+5. There are 1000 values, the number of iterations, in the bootstrapped sampling distribution.↩︎

-6. The points at the 1st and 99th percentiles mark the lower and upper bounds for a 98% confidence interval.↩︎
+6. The points at the 5th and 95th percentiles make the bounds for the 95% confidence interval.
+The points at the 1st and 99th percentiles mark the lower and upper bounds for a 98% confidence interval.↩︎

-8. Given there is no linear relationship between spending per resident and playgrounds per 10,000 residents ( H0 is true), the probability of observing a slope of 0.003 or more extreme in a random sample of 97 cities is 0.046 .↩︎
+8. Given there is no linear relationship between spending per resident and playgrounds per 10,000 residents ( H0 is true), the probability of observing a slope of 0.003 or more extreme in a random sample of 97 cities is 0.046.↩︎

 10. Standard error is the term used for the standard deviation of a sampling distribution.↩︎